 Our study used one the largest number of ALS diagnoses ever included in an environmental health study.
-Another great strength of our study is that we leveraged highly correlated traffic pollutants and Bayesian hierarchical modeling and were able to estimate independent and joint traffic-related pollutant associations, as well as an overall traffic estimate.
+Another strength of our study is that we leveraged highly correlated traffic pollutants and Bayesian hierarchical modeling and were able to estimate independent and joint traffic-related pollutant associations, as well as an overall traffic estimate.
 Though it is the largest dataset ever used for this purpose, we expect that more cases would further help power future studies.
 Although we have adjusted implicitly (by matching) and explicitly for many common covariates (age, sex, date of birth, SES, civil status, place of birth), we cannot rule out residual confounding.
 However, to induce confounding bias, any unaccounted-for variable would have to covary with both ALS diagnosis and air pollution.
 Body Mass Index (BMI) for example, previously associated with ALS,69,70 would not be a confounder of the association between traffic-related air pollution and ALS;71 concentrations of pollutants for this study were derived from air pollution models independent from the geographical BMI distribution of the Danish population.
 Any BMI – air pollution association in our study, thus, would be via SES, for which we adjusted at both the individual and parish level.
-Exposure measurement error is also likely, as any modelled exposure will be inaccurate to some degree.
+Exposure measurement error is inevitable, as any modelled exposure will be inaccurate to some degree.
 However, any error is not likely correlated with ALS diagnosis, and would therefore be expect any bias to be towards the null.72

 Future research should use larger cohort data to understand the importance of each respective pollutant in a single model.
 The timing of exposure, furthermore, will also be an important study route.
 ALS is projected to increase in prevalence over the next few decades all over the world, and therefore understanding its pathogenesis and identifying modifiable risk factors is critical for both preventive action, as well as eventually to finding a full cure.